per2jensen/dar-backup/README.md

  I needed the following:
  - Backup my cloud storage to something local (cloud is convenient, but I want control over my backups)
  - Backup primarily photos, video and different types of documents
+ - Have a simple non-complicated way of restoring, possibly years into the future. 'dar' fits that scenario with a single statically linked binary (kept with the archives).
+There is no need install/configure anything - restoring is simple and works well.
- - Archives must be tested and a restore test (however small) to be performed during the backup
+ - During backup archives must be tested and a restore test (however small) performed
- - Archives stored on a server with a reliable file system (hence the need to mount a directory over sshfs)
+ - Archives stored on a server with a reliable file system (easy to mount a directory over sshfs)
- - Archive test + restore test when I am moving archives around.
+ - Easy to verify healthy archives, when they are moved around.

  I do not need the encryption features of dar, as all storage is already encrypted.